 - Eco-Insitut – This german company tests mattress emissions to ensure they are safe for the environment and shoppers as well.
-They test for strong odors, heavy metals, chemical flame retardants, and many others.
+They test for strong odors, heavy metals, and whether it is a flame retardant mattress or not.

 - USDA Organic – The good old USDA also gets involved with testing materials found in mattresses – this includes, cotton, wool, and latex.
 If the material is certified “100% Organic”, then it is, well, 100% organic.
 If it is certified “Organic,” it is 95% organic and if it is “Made with Organic…” that means it is at least 70% organic.

 - GREENGUARD Gold – This is a very difficult certification to obtain.
 Their testing is much more exacting and ensures that a product is safe for at-risk individuals such as the elderly or infants.